TheArturthur/CoppermindScraper/Cosmere/Renarin.md

 Despite his subdued personality, Renarin has courage and wants to be useful, even in situations where he does not have experience or extensive training.
 Renarin values the lives of his family over his own, and is willing to put himself in great danger if it might help the people he loves.
 Renarin has an inquisitive streak, especially in regards to [[Fabrial\|fabrials]].
 He often inspects fabrials around him and asks questions about their functions.
 Despite this, he is not interested in joining the [[Ardent\|ardentia]] to become an [[Artifabrian\|engineer]].
 He enjoys being knowledgeable upon specific subjects, and will speak about them if asked.
 He is well versed in the different [[/wiki/Roshar#Wines]] of Roshar.
 His desire to learn and further look into his passions even lead him to learn how to read and write, despite what society says about men and literacy.
 This shows that, while he is hurt by societal ostraication for being different, he is willing to oust off traditional gender roles for the sake of his passions.
 He tends to be deeply effected by the mockery of others, but due to his non-confrontational nature he finds it difficult to stand up for himself.
 This can be seen in the mockery he faces for not being traditionally masculine (according to Vorin ideals), due to his "feminine" passions, such as Fabrials and literacy.
 He hates his nature as an Enlightened Truthwatcher, and wishes that he could be like the other ordinary Radiants.
 He keeps his true abilities secret from others because he believes that, due to the cultural bias against seeing the future, he would be cast out and distrusted if people knew what he is able to do.
 This shows that he cares deeply about the way that others think of him, and feels that he can't truly be himself without facing ostracization by society.
 This manifests as a general discomfort and anxiety in society that follows him around, and it is what led him to develop such a close relationship with Bridge Four and feel as safe as he does with them, as it is one of the only places he feels he can be himself.
 But even then, it took a long time for him to finally feel that he belonged, as he initially felt as if he didn't belong due to being too different from the rest of the crew.
-Renarin could be gay,.
+Renarin is gay, though tends to hide this from others.
 He seems to get offended at and embarrassed over the prospect of him having sex with a woman, being quick to dismiss Wit's claims that he has as lies.

   Renarin using <<Illumination\|Illumination>>
 ## Attributes and Abilities
 >“*I don't think I’m a Radiant, Jasnah.
 I don’t know what I am.*”
-\-Renarin[28]
+\-Renarin[26]

 Renarin has a "blood weakness" (epilepsy), which prevents him participating in activities of great physical stress, including combat.
 The weakness affects him in episodes, during which he grows pale and his limbs go weak, to the point of trembling or possible collapse.
 Kaladin believes that these are symptoms of .
 After becoming Radiant his abilities cure his epilepsy and he no longer has ordinary seizures.
 However, his bond causes him to have a different type of fit, the visions of the future, instead.